-At the Departmental level, you can consult any member of staff, and in particular, the Director of Undergraduate Studies, Prof. James Marrow; the Education Manager, Ms Philippa Moss; the Head of Department, Professor Hazel Assender; or one of the Harassment Advisers (Dr Clara Barker, Miki Bennett and Professor Jan Czernuszka).
+At the Departmental level, you can consult any member of staff, and in particular, the Director of Undergraduate Studies; the Education Manager; or one of the Harassment Advisers.

 Or you might find it easier to talk to an older student or a postgraduate in your college, who may have experienced similar problems.
 Your JCR should also have a Welfare Representative who may be able to help.